Orion unified compute plane — GPU orchestration, VM management, and air-gapped deployment in one system

 Why each category of competitor misses the same thing.

-They optimize one layer — containers, VMs, or cloud spend — but none of them own the substrate underneath.
-When you need GPUs, VMs, and bare metal in the same cluster, they hand the problem back to you.
+They optimize one layer: containers, VMs, or cloud spend.
+But none of them own the substrate underneath.
+When you need GPUs, VMs, and bare metal in the same environment, they reach their limit.

-They optimize one layer — containers, VMs, or cloud spend — but none of them own the substrate underneath.
-When you need GPUs, VMs, and bare metal in the same cluster, they hand the problem back to you.
+They optimize one layer: containers, VMs, or cloud spend.
+But none of them own the substrate underneath.
+When you need GPUs, VMs, and bare metal in the same environment, they reach their limit.

 K8s-only tools (Cast AI, ScaleOps)

-Strong for container-heavy cloud cost optimization — no VM support, no VMware migration path.
-Air-gap is technically supported, but reaching full functionality in a disconnected environment requires significant infrastructure lift to pull everything into the network.
+Strong for container-heavy cloud cost optimization.
+No VM support, no VMware migration path.
+Air-gap is technically supported, but reaching a production-ready air-gapped deployment requires significant setup not addressed in the product.

 VM platforms (VMware Tanzu)